Tourist Places to Visit Near Indore Within 200 km: My Favorite Day Trips & Weekend Getaways

 • Trek around nearby hills for panoramic views of the valley.

-• Enjoy a picnic in the lush green surroundings but always keep a safe distance from the water’s edge.
+• Enjoy a picnic in the lush green surroundings, but always keep a safe distance from the water’s edge.

 Best place Patalpani Waterfall near Indore

-Best season: July to October, right after monsoon rains when the falls are in full flow and the valley is lush green.
+Best season: July to October, right after monsoon rains, when the falls are in full flow, and the valley is lush green.

 What it costs: No entry fee.
 Train tickets for the Patalpani–Kalakund heritage ride are around ₹20–50 per person.
 Local guides for treks may charge ₹200–400.

-How to reach: Drive towards Mhow from Indore, then follow signs for Patalpani.
+How to reach: Drive towards Mhow from Indore, then follow the signs for Patalpani.
 Parking is available near the falls.
 Trains also stop at Patalpani station if you’re combining it with the heritage ride.

-Food I loved nearby:
+Food I love nearby:

 • Local tea stalls serving hot chai and pakoras, the perfect combo with misty views.